-expect to produce cocoon and yarn in accordance with the technical training provided, .
+Targeted youth partners under the out-growers scheme areexpected to produce cocoon and yarn in accordance with the technical training provided offered, and will do so in a way that maximizes silk quality and adds value.
+All of the products of youth partners that meets the specified quality criteria will be delivered to Loza Har.
+The grades are denoted by the letters A, B, and C. The top grade, A, has long, naturally white strands that have a noticeable gloss.
 And price should also be taken into consideration.
 One of the most important metrics is momme count, which reflects the weight of the silk.
 The higher the number, the softer the silk will likely be.

 Sustainability

-3000 youth70% unemployed young women and disadvantaged people will be trained in soft, technical, entrepreneurship, and financial literacy skills.
-Targeted youth partners will be grouped to establish business enterprises, to open saving accounts for them to mobilize their savings to access loan/credit services to run their business. .
+Three-thousand (3000) youth, at least 70% unemployed young women and 10% disadvantaged people will be trained in soft, technical, entrepreneurship, and financial literacy skills.
+Targeted youth partners will be grouped to establish business enterprises, to open saving accounts for them to mobilize their savings to access loan/credit services to run their business.
+Input suppliers and enterprises that will produce and deliver starter kits to the youth partners such as feeding trays, mounting, spinning wheels, and Reeling will be identified and trained to manufacture the same.

+The private sector will guarantee a market for the goods produced by the young partners and will establish solid and positive commercial ties that are essential to the sustainability of the scheme's.

+We will establish efficient project coordination, collaborations, and communication strategies for the successful management and implementation of the project in order to scale up the business.
+We will also host networking events, sell lead protocols, and generate partnerships using digital marketing technologies.

-Support from the programme The following basic supports are required (expected) from the program
+Support from the programme The following basic supports are required (expected) from the programme.

-Capacity development: Training programme for extension personnel and practicing sericulture .
+Capacity development: Training programme for extension personnel and youth partners practicing sericulture .

-S
+Supply of starter kits: necessary starter kits for the youth partners are expected to be supplied by the programme

 Assist on partnership establishment with government and other private individuals for project scale up.

-Support on national and international market linkages
+Support on national and international market linkages.

-Assist on advocacy and promotion of this sub-sector
+Assist on advocacy and promotion of this sub-sector.

 Action plan for two years (2023 and 2024)

-This project begins on October, 2023, during which period the project will grow about 10,000 mulberry plants and 5, 000 Castor plants on 3 hectare of land.
-The Mulberry plant is used as important feed source for Mulberry Silkworm whereas the Castor plant will be the feed source of Eri silkworm.
+The project will begin on October, 2023, during which period the project will grow about 10,000 mulberry plants and 5, 000 Castor plants on 3 hectare of land.
+The Mulberry plant will be used as important feed source for Mulberry Silkworm whereas the Castor plant will be the feed source of Eri silkworm.
 To rear the silkworm, shed will be constructed on the side of cultivated plant.
 At the same time, our project will establish market linkage with local and international buyers.

-will expand and improvproduction standard.
+During the second year of implementation, the project will expand and improvement will be made on production standard.
 During this stage, the project will continue in planting mulberry and Castor to another land.
 The manager of the project will coordinate the activities and communicate between each section and staff of the project.
 All the employee of the project will have meetings periodically to discuss the problems that they have in silkworm farming, marketing and find solutions.

-Table 1: The two years implementation schedule of Lozaar ericulture Development PLC
+Table 1: The two years implementation schedule of LozaHar Sericulture Development PLC